 How To Play: Each player is given a cotton ball and a spoon of Vaseline.
 The poster of a bunny is put on the other side of the room.
 Each player must dip their nose in Vaseline and pick up the cotton ball on their nose (try to stick it with the Vaseline).
 They must run across the room without dropping the cotton and try to stick it on the bunny’s tail.
 Every time the ball drops, the player must go back to the starting point and begin again.
 The player who sticks the tail first wins.

-Christmas parties always bring friends and family together.
+Christmas parties are the best for friends and family games.
+It brings everyone together.
 Celebrate this colorful season with the minute-to-win-it games using Christmas paraphernalia.

 7 Easy Minute-To-Win-It Games For Christmas